scssyworks/rollup-scripts/README.md

 npx rollup-scripts build --help
 ```

 ## This package is currently experimental and in active development.
+Version 0.0.x is unstable and should be used only for trial purposes.

-## Version 0.0.x is unstable and should be used only for trial purposes.
+Raise a defect here: https://github.com/scssyworks/rollup-scripts/issues